almeraojr/test-automation/README.md

     ```
     npm install chromeless
     ```
-3. Then, run the script
+3. After the install, run the script
     - type at the prompt
     ```
     node calculator_test.js